lcampit/ThoughtSync/README.md

   commit-message: "thoughtsync sync" # default "thoughtsync: Synced with git"
   ssh: true # default false
 ```

+> [!NOTE]
+> Some configuration options need to be the expected type, i.e.
+> booleans for the enable/disable
+> options.
+If these options provided from the configuration file are not valid,
+> the default one will be silently used

 # :running_man: Running the project